HowMuchDoesIoTAppDevelopmentCostin2026?

 Where Do Companies Waste Money on IoT Development?

 Building custom hardware when off-the-shelf works.
-Designing a custom PCB costs $20,000-$50,000 and takes 3-6 months with multiple revision cycles.
-For most business IoT applications — fleet tracking, environmental monitoring, asset tracking — commercial GPS modules, ESP32 boards, and industrial sensors do the job at $15-$80 per unit.
-Custom hardware only makes sense when you're manufacturing 10,000+ units or need a form factor that doesn't exist.
+A custom PCB runs $20,000 to $50,000 and burns 3 to 6 months in revision cycles.
+For most business IoT, fleet tracking, environmental monitoring, asset tracking, you do not need any of that.
+Commercial GPS modules, ESP32 boards, and industrial sensors do the job for $15 to $80 a unit.
+Custom hardware only earns its keep when you are making 10,000+ units, or you genuinely need a form factor that does not exist yet.

 How Do You Choose the Right IoT Development Company?